 Office of International Education

 The Office of International Education (OIE) at Carnegie Mellon University is committed to supporting, promoting, and celebrating individuals in an intercultural environment.
 We advocate for and facilitate international and cross-cultural experiences, perspectives and initiatives.
 OIE promotes and facilitates study abroad and acts as a liaison to the university for international students, researchers and professors.

 Recruiting and Staffing Services

 The research, educational experience and campus life at Carnegie Mellon are significantly enhanced when our faculty, staff and student body are diverse.
 Race, gender, religion, socio-economics, sexual orientation and gender identity, disability, national origin and ethnicity are some of the many dimensions of diversity that we value.
 While all hiring decisions are made based on professional qualifications, we seek to achieve a diverse group of applicants for all of our positions.

-The Office of Student Leadership, Involvement and Civic Engagement (SLICE) brings together Student Activities, Greek Life and Civic Engagement, leveraging a collective passion for facilitating the growth and development of our students, expertise in supporting students in their efforts to shape their own CMU experience, and knowledge of the CMU community to create diverse involvement opportunities that will deeply engage students in the Carnegie Mellon community and beyond.
+The Office of Student Leadership, Involvement and Civic Engagement (SLICE) brings together Student Activities, Greek Life and Civic Engagement, leveraging a collective passion for facilitating the growth and development of our students.
+Students can access information about identity and affinity based student organizations online through The Bridge.

 The Vice Provost for Faculty is strongly committed to diversity and inclusion, and it is home to the Committee on Faculty Diversity, Inclusion and Development.
 The committee helps to maintain diversity as a foundational principle of CMU’s faculty infrastructure.
 One of our most important goals is to develop and disseminate tools and techniques that better enable colleges to recruit stellar faculty from a variety of backgrounds.